Monday, 15 May 2017

 So let's be having you MS. I will not be that statistic.
 Come 2024 I will still be here, typing away, making a difference in my own career.

 PS.
-If you want to take a look at the social media platforms I've been managing over the last seven months then they're here, here and here.
-And if you're reading this and think you could do with me looking after your social media presence then please get in touch ... firstname.lastname@example.org
+If you're reading this and think you could do with me looking after your social media presence then please get in touch ... email@example.com

 Tuesday, 30 August 2016

 I’m diagnosed over seven years now, and in that time I’ve never had an MRI.

 In recent discussions with my neurologist and MS nurse it was decided I should have one.

 Firstly, I am still on Copaxone, which means injecting myself three times a week.
 It appears to be working because I am generally well, but the MRI will actually show if it is.

 It will show all the lesions that exist inside my body, causing damage quietly, and thinking they can get away with it!

 But this MRI will be compared again the last one in 2009 and the comparison will show exactly how my own immune system has been malfunctioning – and if the drugs I’m currently on are really working.

 If they aren’t then I have the option of switching onto one of the many oral medications that now exist, as well as Lemtrada.